javascript-tutorial/en.javascript.info/9-regular-expressions/09-regexp-groups/article.md

 ## Contents of parentheses

 Parentheses are numbered from left to right.
-The search engine remembers the content of each and allows to reference it in the pattern or in the replacement string.
+The search engine remembers the content matched by each of them and allows to reference it in the pattern or in the replacement string.

 For instance, we'd like to find HTML tags `pattern:<.*?>`, and process them.

 Let's wrap the inner content into parentheses, like this: `pattern:<(.*?)>`.

-We'll get them into an array:
+We'll get both the tag as a whole and its content as an array:

 ```js run
 let str = '<h1>Hello, world!</h1>';